cgarciagl/Yupii/quickstart.md

 }
 ```

-We addeda couple of rules here
+We added a couple of rules here
-- for this class that just songs from the artist EMINEM are showed,
+- just songs from the artist EMINEM are showed,
-- Another rule here is that you can't delete songs, when you try it you get a nice error message.
+- Another rule here is that you can't delete songs, when you try it, you get a nice error message.
-- When you try to add a song or modify one of the existents, the artist for this song should be EMINEM or you will get another error message.
+- When you try to add a song or modify one of the existents, the artist for this song should be EMINEM, or you will get another error message.

-attention: Try it live [here](http://songs.meximas.com/index.php/songs)
+attention: Go, Try it live [here](http://songs.meximas.com/index.php/eminemsongs)

 ## Try it

 Come on, Try this example for yourself!!, you will get amazed for the simplicity in the code and the great functionality of the automagic of **Yupii**

-This is just the beginning **Yupii** includes lots of functions of javascript and php methods that will make your development so much simpler a funny than ever.
+This is just the beginning **Yupii** includes lots of functions of javascript and php methods that will make your development so much simpler and funny than ever.

 <script>